 I started with SQL back in the days of BTrieve, and have used it in most of my software projects, as well as web projects.
 For the most part, SQL is consistent across all database systems, with only limited exceptions, mostly from Microsoft technologies.
 Having an understanding of these differences allows for a smoother development process, and I can share these differences with my students.

 I have worked with MS Access since version 2, and have built single and multi user applications with it.
 I have stumbled through the idiosyncrasies of this environment and have probably found every one of them.
 Having such a thorough understanding of Access enables me to alert my students to these barriers.
 Along with this, I have over 15 years of database design experience.

 As a software developer I use, and have used, VB as a development tool.
 As a technology instructor the specific language of choice has little bearing on my ability to teach that language.
 VB has become a high ranking tool for business programming, and I have chosen it over others due to its relevance to the project.
 Understanding this relevance is key for a student of technology to be able to make sound decisions on the tool to use in a particular situation.

-As a software developer I use, and have used, C# as a development tool.
-As a technology instructor the specific language of choice has little bearing on my ability to teach that language.
+As a software developer I use, and have used, C# as a desktop development tool, but not for the web, and so as a technology instructor I teach C# desktop development only.
 C# has become a high ranking tool for business programming, and I have chosen it over others due to its relevance to the project.
 Understanding this relevance is key for a student of technology to be able to make sound decisions on the tool to use in a particular situation.